 Vision transformer: A new way to analyse image

-Last updated on:6 months ago
+Last updated on:8 days ago

 Vision transformer slices the image into patches and uses self-attention mechanisms (inter-patches) (qkv interaction) to process the features.